jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 Using the same test set of 10000 phenotypes and 78000 chr 22 variants above requring 135 minutes on the local machine, a single instances of PLINK finishes in XXXX minutes.
 Scaled to 8 independent threads, as the job can be arbitaritly split, PLINK would finish in XXXX, however on a single machine there appear to be contention for resources between theads.
 PLINK is thus X times faster, not surpring given its C implementation, however signficant work is required to manage jobs on a cluster and recover from error, and recombine results, exactly what Spark does for us.

 Todo:
 * Increase the number of samples to assess scaling properties of the initial groupBy phase
 * Determine the cause of failure seen above at chr2 10000 pheno 32 core, and chr 22 5000 pheno 16 core
 * Empirical and machine learning methods to assess significance / reduce search space

 #### Note on statistical signifcance
-This project demonstrates a way to efficiently parallelize these statistical tests using Spark, however scientific interpretation requires adjustment for the many millions of tests performed.
-Corrections need to be made to ascertain signfificance based on prior hypothesis or otherwise the number of tests need to limited - often first (cis-acting) eQTLs are considered where the variant is in or near the gene for which expression is being tested for association.
-An adaptive machine learning approach also using Spark may be a good option to narrow this search space, or to adaptively expand the search based on network analysis.
+This project demonstrates a way to efficiently parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the many millions of tests performed.
+Corrections need to be made to establish statistical signfificance.
+These can be based on prior hypothesis such that variants in same region (cis-acting) or in a regulartory netowrk may interact.
+Machine learning based network analysis has been applied to this probelm in the past and may be fruitful area for exploration with Spark.

 #Credits
-Inspirations, including structure of this README from:
+Inspirations, including structure of this README and maven project from:
 (https://github.com/nfergu/popstrat)

 Keep watching the exciting work of [Big Data Genomics](http://bdgenomics.org)